jon-harper/OmniBox/docs/index.md

 Welcome to the documentation for the OmniBox, a modular electronics case for 3D printing.

-This project is conceptually derived from Steve Burcham's [Stand Alone Main Control Case](https://www.thingiverse.com/thing:3999751) V3 footprint; it is a unique design with a lower height and compatibility with larger microcontroller unit (MCU) boards like BIGTREETECH's Octopus.
-Smaller boards will also fit.
+This project is derived from the Steve Burcham's [Stand Alone Main Control Case](https://www.thingiverse.com/thing:3999751) V3 footprint; it is a unique design with a lower height and compatibility with larger microcontroller unit (MCU) boards like BIGTREETECH's Octopus.
+Smaller boards will also fit and the case is compatible with a wide range of parts.

 ## Quick Links